Mini-Stockings: Knit Your Own Holiday Decorations

-For reference, I crafted my stockings using Turtlepurl Yarns – Striped Turtle Toes, a light fingering weight yarn, and used US1 (2.25mm) needles.
-My mini-stockings have mini-candy canes in them.
-If you opt for heavier-weight yarns, you’ll end up with larger stockings, providing you with even more room to include extra treats and surprises.
+For reference, I crafted my mini-stockings using Turtlepurl Yarns – Striped Turtle Toes, a light fingering weight yarn, and used US1 (2.25mm) needles.
+For perspective, my mini-stockings have mini-candy canes in them.
+If you opt for heavier-weight yarns, you’ll end up with larger mini-stockings, providing you with even more room to include extra treats and surprises.

 Cm: Centimetre(s).